pallets/flask/docs/config.rst

                                   :class:`datetime.timedelta` object.
                                   Starting with Flask 0.8 this can also be an integer representing seconds.
+``SESSION_REFRESH_EACH_REQUEST``  this flag controls how permanent
+                                  sessions are refresh.
+If set to `True` (which is the default) then the cookie is refreshed each request which
+                                  automatically bumps the lifetime.
+If
+                                  set to `False` a `set-cookie` header is only sent if the session is modified.
+                                  Non permanent sessions are not affected
+                                  by this.
 ``USE_X_SENDFILE``                enable/disable x-sendfile
 ``LOGGER_NAME``                   the name of the logger ``SERVER_NAME``                   the name and port number of the server.